brrrrdy/Calculator/README.md

     Users can get floating point numbers if they do the math required to get one, but they can’t type them in yet.
 Add a . button and let users input decimals!
 Make sure you don’t let them type more than one though, like: 12.3.56.5.
 Disable the . button if there’s already a decimal separator in the display.
     Add a “backspace” button, so the user can undo their last input if they click the wrong number.
     Add keyboard support!

+MY NOTES

+- Functions all work standalone in jest. ✅
+- Create basic css and html structure. ✅
+- when 1, plus +, then 2, then = are pressed, it completes the calculation and shows it on the screen (expected result 3) ✅
+- when 5, plus -, then 2, then = are pressed, it completes the calculation and shows it on the screen (expected result 3) ✅

+BUGS

+- Link to github project wrong ❌
+- when more than 18 characters are input, the subsequent characters disappear off the screen.
+Solution - reduce the font size when 18 character limit is reached? ❌
+- When entering characters and operator is selected, operands shift to the left. ❌

+FEATURES TO BE IMPLEMENTED

+- Dark Mode
+- Factorial Feature
+- Overlay linking to other projects